zoeskan/MCB185/unit4-random.md

 ### Compound Assignment ###

-The programs in this unit have a lot of variables that need to be incremented.
+The programs in this unit and onward have a lot of variables that need to be incremented.
 Instead of writing `x = x + 1` there is a shortcut: `x += 1`.
 The compound assignment operators do the math and update the variable at the same time.
 We only use the 3 operators in the table below, but there are also operators for division, modulus, integer division, and exponentiation (and more).

 | Operator | Purpose           | Example
 |:---------|:------------------|:--------------------------